Tyler Stephenson Preview, Player Props: Reds vs. Giants

-On Monday, Tyler Stephenson (hitting .333 in his past 10 games) and the Cincinnati Reds face the San Francisco Giants, whose starting pitcher will be Kyle Harrison.
-First pitch is at 9:45 PM ET.
+Tyler Stephenson -- with a slugging percentage of .633 in his past 10 games, including two home runs -- will be in action for the Cincinnati Reds versus the San Francisco Giants, with Alex Cobb on the mound, on August 29 at 9:45 PM ET.

 Tyler Stephenson Game Info & Props vs. the Giants